whatisAI/whatisAI.github.io/_posts/2018-01-05-Introduction-game-playing.md

     - **Post-order**: Traverse the tree and find the leftmost child and print it.
 Backtrack.
 Traverse the tree to the rightmost child and print.
 Backtrack and print it.

 # Let's play

 Let's use [minimax](#minimax) and [iterative deepening](#ID) to create two agents to play matches against each other.
-I am also using alpha-beta pruning which is a way to discard  some branches when exploring to save some computational time.
+I am also using <a href="https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning">alpha-beta pruning</a> which is a way to discard exploring some branches to save some computational time (<a href="https://www.youtube.com/watch?v=J1GoI5WHBto&t=1946s">example 1</a> and <a href="https://www.youtube.com/watch?v=STjW3eH0Cik">2</a>).
 The game tree is visited using depth first search.
 When using iterative deepening, however, the search is more similar to breadth first search.

 We willl play games where we have complete information.